Chairperson: Dr. Christopher J. Olsen

 Web site: http://www.indstate.edu/afri

-The faculty in the African and African American Studies program provides students with a clear understanding of African and African American perspectives on issues relevant to the education of all people, and especially people of African ancestry.
+The faculty in the African and African American Studies Program provide students with a clear understanding of African and African American perspectives on issues relevant to the education of all people, and especially people of African ancestry.
 The program enables students to contribute through research, teaching, and service to the quality of life in society, particularly in urban America and throughout the African Diaspora.
 It also serves as a forum for academic inquiry into the vast range of the Black intellectual tradition.
 Program objectives include the enhancement of knowledge that furthers the growth of the field, and the cultivation of an appreciation of African and African American life and development.

 A degree in African and African American studies prepares students for professional careers in many areas, including human services, education, law, business, community development, and journalism.
 More generally, course work in African and African American studies prepares students for careers in the public sector, particularly urban institutions, and for leadership roles in intercultural relations, business, and international affairs.
 Majors and minors in African and African American studies are also equipped to pursue graduate studies in the humanistic, social, and behavioral sciences, especially where the focus of study is the African Diaspora.